silentvoice/wordpress-docker/README.md

 COPY wp-content/themes/* /usr/src/wordpress/wp-content/themes/
 ```

-For Local plugin development create wp-content/plugin/your-plugin-name inside the project as per the project structure
+For Local plugin development create wp-content/plugin/your-plugin-name inside the project as per the project structure.
+And un-comment line no 48 in Dockerfile to
 ```bash
 COPY wp-content/plugins/* /usr/src/wordpress/wp-content/plugins/
 ```